 The TMA Committee on Physician Health and Wellness promotes the health and well-being of physicians, as well as the treatment and rehabilitation of those who have potentially impairing conditions or who have become impaired.
 It is the responsibility of all members of the medical profession to ensure that the practice of medicine is conducted using the highest moral, ethical, and scientific standards.

-The function of the PHR committee is three-fold: 1) to promote physician health and well-being, 2) to ensure safe patient care by identifying physicians who may have a potentially impairing illness, and 3) to advocate for the physician while maintaining confidentiality and the highest ethical standards.
+The function of the Committee on Physician Health and Wellness (PHW) is three-fold: 1) to encourage physician health and well-being, 2) to promote safe patient care by identifying physicians who may have a potentially impairing condition, and 3) to advocate for the physician while maintaining confidentiality and the highest ethical standards.

-PHR Committee Activities
+PHW Committee Activities

 - 24-Hour Hotline: (800) 880-1640